Ismenama5s/haseeb-qureshi.github.io/_posts/2020-02-27-flash-loans-why-flash-attacks-will-be-the-new-normal.md

 This means, in a sense, there's no cost to being a flash lender.
 This is deeply counterintuitive.
 So how much should a flash loan cost at equilibrium?

 Basically, flash loans should be free.
-Or more properly, a small enough fee to amortize the cost of the including the extra 3 lines of code to make an asset flash-lendable.
+Or more properly, a small enough fee to amortize the cost of including the extra 3 lines of code to make an asset flash-lendable.

 ```javascript
 interface Lender {